Diverse Recruiters Pilot Programme

 - have already attended the University’s Fair & Effective Recruitment training or undertaken the University’s online Diversity & Inclusion training session

 - be good at listening and asking questions

 - be able to deal with sensitive issues objectively and professionally

 We aim to identify ten members of our staff to participate in this pilot programme.
-If you are interested in applying and are able to attend the training session that will be delivered on 30th January, please complete and return the application form no later than 12.00pm on Wednesday 29th January 2020.
+If you are interested in applying and are able to attend the training session that will be delivered on 16th April please complete and return the application as soon as possible.